transcelerate/ddf-home/faq.md

 <p></p>
 For simple changes, administrators will help manage changes to both code, documents, or both.
 <p></p>
-For more complex changes, TBD.
+For more complex changes, the pull requests will be reviewed and triaged by members of the <strong>Collaborating Steering Committee (CSC)</strong>.
+Please see the links below for more information about the CSC.
 <p></p>
 </details>
 <p></p>